clojurewerkz/validateur.docs/articles/getting_started.md

   (presence-of [:card :cvc]))
 ```

-Any function that returns either a pair of `[true #{}]` to indicate successful validation or `[false set-of-validation-error-messages]` to indicate validation failure and return error messages can be used as a validator.
+Any function that returns either a pair of `[true {}]` to indicate successful validation or `[false map-of-keys-to-sets-of-errors]` to indicate validation failure and return error messages can be used as a validator.
 Validation sets are then passed to `validateur.validation/valid?` together with a map to validate:

 ``` clojure
 (ns my.app